-According to the Investopedia Guide mentioned above, jobs like financial planning and personal wealth management are projected to grow by around 30% in the financial services industry in the next decade.
+According to the US Bureau of Labor Statistics, jobs like financial planning and personal wealth management are projected to grow by around 4% in the financial services industry in the next decade.

 As they rightly point out, the availability and lucrativeness of these jobs increase and decrease in the state of the economy.

 For instance, it might have seemed dicey for a person to start their personal wealth management career during the global recession of 2007–2009.